-2017 marks the fourth consecutive year YORK® and Building Homes for Heroes® have worked together.
-Through its sponsorship of the Building Homes for Heroes® program, Johnson Controls, along with YORK® distributors and independent contractors nationwide, donated quality heating and cooling systems, including installation, labor and ongoing maintenance, to over 40 military families since 2014.
+2018 marks the fifth consecutive year YORK® and Building Homes for Heroes® have worked together.
+Through its sponsorship of the Building Homes for Heroes® program, Johnson Controls, along with YORK® distributors and independent contractors nationwide, has donated quality heating and cooling systems, including installation, labor and ongoing maintenance, to over 40 military families since 2014.
 In 2016, YORK® participated in 21 welcome home ceremonies.

 Rank: Army Private First Class

 Army Private First Class Jesse Woods joined the military because he felt his EMT background could help bring more soldiers home to their families.
 He served active duty for nearly four years as a Combat Medic before entering the Army Reserve for an additional five years.
 He was honorably discharged in 2014.
 In April of 2007, he lost a close friend during a rocket attack on his convoy.
 He suffers from severe PTSD, tinnitus and hearing loss.